uvmain/picker/README.md

 3. Follow the instructions in the terminal:
    - Hover your mouse over the pixel you want to pick.
-   - Press Enter to capture the color.
+   - Press Enter to capture the colour.
-4. The application will display the color's RGB, HEX, and HSL values in the terminal.
+4. The application will display the colour's RGB, HEX, and HSL values in the terminal.
 5. The HEX value will be automatically copied to your clipboard.
 6. Press Enter to exit the application.

 ## Example Output

 ```
-🎨 Color Picker
-Hover your mouse over a pixel and press Enter to pick a colour
+🎨 Hover your mouse over a pixel and press Enter to pick a colour

 Mouse position: (500, 300)
-Picked Color:
+Picked colour:
   RGB : 255, 0, 0
   HEX : #FF0000
   HSL : 0, 100, 50